Last Updated: November 4, 2014 7:39:27 AM PST

 - Instruction type

-- E-mail Maggie Clark to request access to the eCourse system.
+- E-mail the Scheduling Office to request access to the eCourse system.
 In your e-mail, include:

 - Name, department, e-mail address, employee ID number, and